Magnetization induced skyrmion dynamics of a spin-orbit-coupled spinor condensate under sinusoidally varying magnetic field: Results

-\paragraph{Case-\rom{1} - Free magnetization dynamics:} After initializing the system with $m_z = 0$, we allow it to evolve freely.
-As shown in Fig. \ref{fig:3}(a), the population of particles ($N_{\pm1}$) for the $m_F = \pm 1$ components, oscillates periodically due to the combined effects of spin-mixing dynamics and the applied external magnetic field.
+After initializing the system with $m_z = 0$, we allow it to evolve freely.
+As shown in Fig. \ref{fig:4}(a), the population of particles ($N_{\pm1}$) for the $m_F = \pm 1$ components, oscillates periodically due to the combined effects of spin-mixing dynamics and the applied external magnetic field.
 This oscillation results in a periodic modulation of $m_z$, highlighting the Einstein–de Haas effect \cite{li2024quantumdropletsmagneticvortices, kawaguchi_einsetin_2006, Qu_angular_2018}.
 This effect illustrates how the alignment of spins mechanically affects the condensate, further driving the intricate interplay between spin and orbital angular momentum.
-Consequently, the system exhibits a characteristic exchange between the spin $m_z$ and total orbital angular momentum $L_z^{tot}$ \cite{fourthnote}, as illustrated in Fig. \ref{fig:3}(c), with the total angular momentum depicted in the inset, Fig. \ref{fig:3}(c1).
+Consequently, the system exhibits a characteristic exchange \footnote{We calculate the deviation $\Delta A = A - A_{avg}$ for any measurable A. Here, we discuss the variation of $\Delta L_z^{tot}$ vs.\ $\Delta m_z$.} between the spin $m_z$ and total orbital angular momentum $L_z^{tot}$ described in eqn \ref{eqn:6}, as illustrated in Fig. \ref{fig:4}(b), with the total angular momentum depicted in the inset, Fig. \ref{fig:4}(b1).
 Interestingly, the skyrmion structures maintain relatively stable configurations, experiencing only minimal angular oscillations throughout the relaxed dynamics—a dynamic sequence provided in full in the supplementary materials.

-\paragraph{Case-\rom{2}- Fixed magnetization dynamics:} Here, we keep $m_z$ fixed even during the dynamics.
-To achieve this, we normalize the system after each step during the real-time propagation.
-With $m_z = 0$, the canonical and spin-